myrizpod/MilkywayExplorer/README.md

 -Lost structures/crashed ships that would also be dungeons
 -Saving/loading/calculating player built structures
 -Dungeon generation
+-Two Ores generation system: one with gisement (certain beginning of game drills works), other with noisemap (multi-ore generation but slower and more middle game)

 <h1>Player related</h1>

-Holds everything that doesnt go in other categories -Tech tree
+Holds everything that doesn't go in other categories -Tech tree
--Player managment(health,oxygen,survival,movement)
+-Player management(health,oxygen,survival,movement)
 -menu of interactive stuff
 -player build machines